-Ambisonia was a site set up by Etienne Deleflie containing much practical and theoretical information about Ambisonics.
-It also hosted torrents of ambisonic recordings contributed by a number of people (including myself), as B-format files (.amb) and as G-format files encoded to DTS.
-Ambisonia has now closed down, but Etienne is developing a replacement called Sound of Space (qv).
+Ambisonia is a site originally set up by Etienne Deleflie and containing much practical and theoretical information about Ambisonics.
+In its original form, and as later hosted at York University, it also hosted torrents of ambisonic recordings contributed by a number of people (including myself), as B-format files (.amb) and as G-format files encoded to DTS.

-I have made all the recordings that I put on Etienne's sites available here, and also John Leonard's, with his kind permission.
-Both .amb and .dts files are provided.
+During a period that Ambisonia was unavailable, I made all the recordings that I put on Ambisonia available on this site here, and also John Leonard's, with his kind permission.
+Both .amb and .dts files are provided, and they remain available from this site.

 The BLaH trilogy is a group of papers about Ambisonic decoding - based on listening trials - produced by Eric Benjamin, Richard Lee and Aaron Heller.